From hiking to biking, from shopping to star-gazing, this small town has a lot to offer…

 8 The Classic Car Rally

-This biggest classic car event in Scotland is hugely popular and attracts enthusiasts from all over UK for its vintage vehicles and show-stopping sights.
+One of the biggest classic car events in Scotland, this is hugely popular and attracts enthusiasts from all over UK for its vintage vehicles and show-stopping sights.
 Needless to say, book your accommodation early.
-Find out more here.

 Moffat is Europe’s first Dark Sky town so you don’t need a fancy telescope to see stars here.
 On a clear night, just look up.
 Galloway Forest Park is Europe’s first official Dark Sky Park, one of only 44 worldwide, in 78,000 hectares of wild beauty.